-On occasion, TASC courses are re-developed for accreditation during the academic year.
-As such, there may be some changes before the 2019 school year begins.
-Changes will be advised on the College website, www.gyc.tas.edu.au, as they become available.
+Some TASC courses are being re-developed for accreditation during the 2021 academic year.
+As such, there may be some changes before the 2022 school year begins.
+Changes will be advised via the College website www.gyc.tas.edu.au, as they become available.